-Study human effects on the environment and on the functioning of the Earth's ecosystems.
+A study of human effects on the environment and on the functioning of the Earth's ecosystems.
 Topics are taught from a biological perspective and include pollution, world population, agriculture, biodiversity, energy, climate changes, genetically modified organisms and use of natural resources.
-Prerequisites: BI111 and 112 or BI115 and 116, and CH111;112, CH113;114, or permission of chairperson.
+Prerequisites: Bl111 and 112 or Bl115 and 116, and CH111;112, CH113;114, or permission of chairperson.
 3 hours lecture, 3 hours laboratory or field work.
 Offered as needed.